Careers360 Logo

 Question:12

-Gene therapy is an attempt to correct a genetic defect by providing a normal gene into the individual.
+Gene therapy is an attempt to correct a genetic defect by providing a normal gene to the individual.
 By this, the normal function can be restored.
 An alternate method would be to provide the gene product (protein/enzyme) known as enzyme replacement therapy, which would also restore the function.
-Which is your opinion is a better option?
+Which do you opinion is a better option?
 Give a reason for your answer.

 Answer:

-Enzyme replacement therapy works on artificially administering the required enzyme into the patient’s body.
+Enzyme replacement therapy works by artificially administering the required enzyme into the patient’s body.
 This helps in the management of the disease.
-However, this needs frequent re-administration of enzyme and other necessary drugs to continue the therapy.
-In most of the cases, the therapy is costly and is a cause of financial and emotional drain on the patient.
+However, this needs frequent re-administration of the enzyme and other necessary drugs to continue the therapy.
+In most cases, the therapy is costly and is a cause of financial and emotional drain on the patient.
 Using gene correction is a permanent solution.
-For example, a person with ADA deficiency can be permanently cured if the required gene is introduced during the embryo stage.
+For example, a person with an ADA deficiency can be permanently cured if the required gene is introduced during the embryo stage.
 This will ensure a better quality of life for the patient.

 Question:13

-Transgenic animals are the animals in which a foreign gene is expressed.
-Such animals can be used to study the fundamental biological process, a phenomenon as well as for producing products useful for mankind.
+Transgenic animals are animals in which a foreign gene is expressed.
+Such animals can be used to study the fundamental biological process, a phenomenon, as well as for producing products useful for mankind.
 Give one example for each type.

 Answer:

-Following are the examples of various uses of transgenic animals:
+The following are examples of various uses of transgenic animals:

 (a) Fundamental biological processes: Transgenic animals can be used to understand insulin-like growth factors in humans:

 (b) Study of Diseases: Many transgenic animals are introduced with genes for a certain disease.
-Then progression and possible cure for such disease can be studied using these animals.
+Then the progression and possible cure for such a disease can be studied using these animals.

 Question:14